 Executes the most recently executed SQL command or PL/SQL block which is stored in the SQL buffer.
 Does not list the command.
-Use slash (/) at the command prompt or line number prompt in SQLPlus command line, or use slash (/) in the iSQLPlus Workspace.
+Use slash (/) at the command prompt or line number prompt in SQLPlus command line.
 The buffer has no command history and does not record SQLPlus commands.